HerosTicWorld/heros_utility_minimap/README.md

 📋▶️ Installation:

-- Put the "heros_chat_theme" folder inside your "resources" folder
+- Put the "heros_utility_minimap" folder inside your "resources" folder
 - Start the resource inside your "server.cfg"

 Enjoy !